Best Spark Plugs 2018 – Top 5 Best Spark Plugs

 Choosing the best spark plugs for your engine can have a profound impact on performance and efficiency.
 Fouled or damaged spark plugs can cause running lean/rich, misfiring, engine knock, and even lack of power in a particular cylinder.
 Any of these issues can cause the Engine Control Unit (ECU) to put the car in “limp-mode” where timing is severely retarded in order to protect the engine from further damage.

 When changing your spark plugs, be sure to closely examine the combustion chamber/igniter side of each of the plugs.
 This can give a great indication of the health of your engine and how efficiently the ECU acting.
-As shown in the infographic below, there are many different stories your plugs can tell.
-If you notice severe damage such as oil on the plugs or melted/broken electrodes, we recommend you take your car to a local mechanic for immediate inspection.
+Signs of Bad Spark Plugs – As shown in the infographic below, there are many different stories your plugs can tell.
+If you notice severe damage such as oil on spark plug or melted/broken electrodes, we recommend you take your car to a local mechanic for immediate inspection.

 Top 5 Best Spark Plugs for 2018